kanavfarishta/Snake-Ladder/README.md

 # Snake-Ladder
-Basic Snake and Ladder Code Implementation in JAVA
+Basic Snake and Ladder Code Implementation in JAVA.